Bort-Millipede/OSCP-Handbook/Port Forwarding/README.md

 ## httptunnel
-Forward all traffic to a remote host/port encapsulated in clear-text HTTP.
+Forward all traffic to a remote host/port encapsulated in cleartext HTTP.
 Includes both a server and a client component

 ### Execute server component to accept HTTP connections from clients on LOCAL_PORT and forward all traffic to [REMOTE_HOST]:[REMOTE_PORT] on any protocol
 ```